Yeadon, West Yorkshire: Town Hall

-Facing North on Town Hall Square by the High Street, and originally built as the Yeadon Town Hall and Mechanics' Institute in 1880 by William Hill of Leeds, it is a Grade II listed building of coursed dressed sandstone, with slate roofs in French Gothic style, featuring a central tower with a clock.
+Facing north on Town Hall Square by the High Street, the Yeadon Town Hall and Mechanics' Institute of 1880 was designed by William Hill of Leeds.
+It is a Grade II listed building of coursed dressed sandstone, with slate roofs in French Gothic style, with a central tower with a clock.
 The architect was selected after a competition with more than 200 entries, with a budget of £5,000.
-The stone mason was Richard Hogg of Rawdon.
+The stonemason was Richard Hogg of Rawdon.

 The building was used as a registrar's office in the Yorkshire Television programme The Beiderbecke Tapes in 1985.

 Low Hall

 Arthur Mee wrote "Though Yorkshire has many greater houses, it has few more charming than Low Hall on the fringe of Yeadon."
 It is a Grade II listed building on Gill Lane, a former 17th century farmhouse (with a datestone "W S 1658"), remodelled in the 19th century, of coursed sandstone and slate roof.
-It was built in 1624, and has a porch added by William Sale in 1658, believed to be taken from Esholt Priory following the Dissolution of the Monasteries.
-It contains a Tudor Priest hole.
+It was built in 1624, and has a porch added by William Sale in 1658, the stone believed to be taken from Esholt Priory following the Dissolution of the Monasteries.
+It contains a Tudor priest hole.

 Yeadon Tarn

-Yeadon Tarn (also known as Yeadon Dam) is located between High Street and the airport runway.
-During the Second World War it was drained to prevent enemy aircraft using its reflection as a landmark to identify the nearby Avro factory.
+Yeadon Tarn, also known as Yeadon Dam, between High Street and the airport runway was drained during the Second World War to prevent enemy aircraft using its reflection as a landmark to identify the nearby Avro factory.

 The tarn is used for sailing and fishing.
 Mallard ducks, swans and a sizable population of Canada geese can be found at the tarn.
 Adjacent to the tarn is a park of 17 acres with a BMX bike track, known as Tarnfield Park.

 Governance

+Yeadon was formerly a township and chapelry, in 1866 Yeadon became a separate civil parish, in 1894 Yeadon became an urban district, on 1 April 1937 the district was abolished to form Aireborough, part also went to the County Borough of Bradford.
+On 1 April 1937 the parish was abolished to form Aireborough, part also went to Idle.
+In 1931 the parish had a population of 7672.

-Yeadon, along with neighbouring towns Guiseley and Rawdon, formed Aireborough Urban District, which was created in 1937 and abolished in 1974.
+Yeadon, along with neighbouring towns Guiseley and Rawdon formed part of Aireborough Urban District from 1937 to 1974.
 Yeadon still hosts local Rugby Union side Aireborough RUFC at Nunroyd Park.
 Yeadon (except for the area north of Swincar Avenue on Kirk Lane, and the area south of the A65) is now in the Leeds City Council Ward of Otley and Yeadon ward.
 It is represented by three councillors.
-As of 2017 these are Ryk Downes, Colin Campbell and Sandy Lay of the Liberal Democrats.
 Leeds City Council now control the public services in Yeadon.
-Yeadon falls into two constituencies; the majority is in Leeds North West, which is held by the Labour Party, represented by Alex Sobel, and some falls into Pudsey, which is held by the Conservative Party, represented by Stuart Andrew.
+Yeadon falls into Leeds North West constituency, which is held by the Labour Party, represented by Katie White.